Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

  You can also check the reverse setup with `adb reverse --list`
 :::

-> This works for both emulators and real devices connected via USB or WiFi
+> This works for both emulators and real devices connected via USB

 ### Step 2 (optional): `ssh` Port Forwarding
 > **On** the **System** or **VM** running the **Blockchain stack** (WSL2, Remote VM)